Prudhvini-K/GoogleCloud/README.md

-# AWS
+# GoogleCloud
-My journey into AWS security with real-world projects.
+My journey into Cloud with real-world projects.